Demand Generation Playbook for B2B Technology Companies

 Play 11: Conversion Rate Optimisation

 With consistent traffic flowing, small improvements in conversion rates produce outsized pipeline gains.
 A website converting at 2 percent that improves to 3 percent has increased pipeline by 50 percent with zero additional traffic investment.
+The HubSpot marketing blog has published repeated case data on how form simplification and social-proof placement drive double-digit lifts, and the same patterns hold in B2B tech.

 Play 12: Scaling Paid Media

 Expand keyword coverage in paid search.
 Move beyond the highest-intent keywords and test mid-funnel search terms that indicate problem awareness.
 Build dedicated landing pages for each keyword theme.
-Monitor quality scores and cost-per-opportunity as you expand.

 Q3 Budget Template